 - > The transport drives all timing functions, whether it is the playback of Launcher clips, the recording of Arranger clips, or vice versa. - > The Arranger Timeline's Beat Ruler also has influence over the Clip Launcher Panel.
-Launcher clips may be played back whenever you choose, but the launch quantize feature described above is regularly used for the sake of coherence and musicality, aligning launched clips with arranged ones according to your wishes. - > On each individual track, either the Launcher or Arranger will be active at any given time. - > By default, each track starts with the Arranger Timeline active.
+Launcher clips may be played back whenever you choose, but the launch quantize feature described above is regularly used for the sake of coherence and musicality, aligning launched clips with arranged ones according to your wishes.

+- > By default, each track starts with the Arranger Timeline active.
 The Launcher will take over for a track after a Launcher clip is either triggered or recorded, or the track's Stop Clips button is pressed.
 The Arranger will regain control only after the track's Switch Playback to Arranger button is pressed. - All tracks can be toggled in unison from the Arranger to the Launcher and back.
 The Launcher will take over all tracks when either the Global Stop Clips button is pressed or a scene is triggered.
 The Arranger will regain control of all tracks when the Global Switch Playback to Arranger button is pressed.